Man City transfer news and rumours: Summer transfer window 2021

 - PSG interested in signing Pogba

-"We'll do whatever we can do in the transfer window and if we can't, we'll still have the squad that has won the league three times in four years and reached the Champions League final."

-Robert Lewandowski - Premier League champions City are monitoring the striker's status at Bayern Munich amid concerns Harry Kane may prove too difficult to lure away from Tottenham (Daily Mail, July 15).

-Antoine Griezmann - City have ruled out a swoop for Griezmann as they focus their attention on England pair Harry Kane and Jack Grealish (The Sun, July 13)
+Antoine Griezmann - City have ruled out a swoop for Griezmann as they focus their attention on England pair Kane and Grealish (Sun, July 13).

+Ilaix Moriba - City are closely monitoring a contract stand-off between Barcelona and their young midfield star (Sun, July 23).

 The latest players linked with a Man City exit

+Bernardo Silva - The Portuguese could be the player sacrificed by City if they go ahead with a potential move for Kane and potentially also revisit their interest in Villa's Grealish (Sun, July 23).

-Riyad Mahrez - City are set to offer Riyad Mahrez a new contract after the winger played a starring role in the club's Premier League-winning campaign.
+Riyad Mahrez - City are set to offer Mahrez a new contract after the winger played a starring role in the club's Premier League-winning campaign.
 This comes after reports suggested he would be made available for a transfer.
-(Daily Mail, July 19).
+(Mail, July 19).

-Gabriel Jesus - Juventus appear ready to firm up their interest in Manchester City striker Jesus (The Sun, July 16); The striker is Juventus' top target - even though Cristiano Ronaldo is tipped to stay another year (The Sun, July 12).
+Gabriel Jesus - Juventus appear ready to firm up their interest in Jesus (Sun, July 16); The striker is Juve's top target - even though Cristiano Ronaldo is tipped to stay another year (Sun, July 12).

-Lukas Nmecha - The striker has joined Bundesliga side Wolfsburg on a permeant deal (July 16).
+Lukas Nmecha - The striker has joined Bundesliga side Wolfsburg (July 16).

+Ko Itakura - City have set a hefty loan fee for the centre back, one of a number of defensive players of interest to Celtic (Record, July 23).

 Confirmed Man City signings